salbaroudi/Quoridor/devlog.md

 => removing the shit code did nothing.
 What have I concluded:

 - I need to build my code FROM SCRATCH, carefully.
 You cant just text substitute an intermediate folder from some other project.

+- I made a quoridor-starter folder, and placed it for safekeeping in my zod_storage.
+I am NEVER going through that again.

+- Now that I have a working project, it is time to work on some basics:
+- A sur file with all our basic structures (walls, moves, termination / win signals)